Sweet Dreams (Beyoncé song): Recognition and accolades

-"Sweet Dreams" earned Knowles the Best Female Vocal accolade at the 2009 Music MP3 Awards.
+"Sweet Dreams" earned Beyoncé the Best Female Vocal accolade at the 2009 Music MP3 Awards.
 It was nominated for Best R&B/Urban Dance Track at the 25th Annual International Dance Music Awards, but lost to the Black Eyed Peas's 2009 song "I Gotta Feeling".
 It was also nominated for the Viewers Choice Award at the 2010 BET Awards.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized "Sweet Dreams" as one of the most performed songs of 2009 at the 27th ASCAP Pop Music Awards.
-On the occasion of Knowles' thirtieth birthday, Erika Ramirez and Jason Lipshutz of Billboard magazine ranked the song at number 21 on their list of Knowles' 30 biggest Billboard hits, and noted that its electropop sound, which was in contrast to Knowles' previous singles, showcased her range of talent.
+On the occasion of Beyoncé's thirtieth birthday, Erika Ramirez and Jason Lipshutz of Billboard magazine ranked the song at number 21 on their list of Beyoncé's 30 biggest Billboard hits, and noted that its electropop sound, which was in contrast to Beyoncé's previous singles, showcased her range of talent.
 On The Village Voice's 2009 Pazz & Jop singles list, "Sweet Dreams" was ranked at number 115.
 In 2013, John Boone and Jennifer Cady of E!
-Online placed the song at number five on their list of ten best Knowles' songs, writing that Knowles "stepped away from R&B roots with this surreal electropop tune, which features these standout lyrics: 'My guilty pleasure, I ain't going nowhere / As long as you're here, I'll be floating on air' (which, from Bey's mouth, sounds like the greatest threat ever)".
+Online placed the song at number five on their list of ten best Beyoncé's songs, writing that Beyoncé "stepped away from R&B roots with this surreal electropop tune, which features these standout lyrics: 'My guilty pleasure, I ain't going nowhere / As long as you're here, I'll be floating on air' (which, from Bey's mouth, sounds like the greatest threat ever)".